MICHELLE GUNDERSON CHAMPIONS PLAY AS AN ORGANIZING PRINCIPLE

 I recently put my endgame goals on "paper".
 When I am king, this will be the US education landscape:

--US education must be socialistic There must be equity across the country.
+-US education must be socialistic.
+We live in a global society.
+There must be equity across the country.
 We are no longer a nation segregated by farmland and cities.
 Technological progress has compressed our nation making infinite accessibility possible.
 Local or regional education is unnecessary, even obsolete.

 -Teachers would be required to have a semester internship in a field outside of education before earning a Bachelor’s Degree.

--A Master’s Degree in an Education field would be required, if not before teaching, within the first 3 years of teaching.
+-A Master’s Degree in an Education field would be required within the first 3 years of teaching.

 -Before being eligible for an administrative role (AP, Principal, Superintendent, and state educational posts), one must be an in-class teacher for a minimum of 5 years.
 The decision-making process will then be in the hands of true educators and education professionals.